All About AI

 Artificial Intelligence 1

-This is a bonus lesson that will expand your knowledge about artificial intelligence (AI) and how it works.
+This is a bonus lesson made possible with our friends at Google!
+This lesson will expand your knowledge about artificial intelligence (AI) and how it works.
 It will not be a scored part of your submission but if you decide to use AI in your app, make sure to check out this lesson along with the other AI lesson in Week 8: AI and Your App.

 In this lesson, you will…